RasaHQ/rasa/docs/user-guide/running-rasa-with-docker.rst

     If you are using a custom NLU component or policy, you have to add the module file to your Docker container.
 You can do this by either mounting the file or by including it in your own custom image (e.g. if the custom component or policy has extra dependencies).
-Make sure that your module is in the Python module search path, e.g. by setting the environment variable ``PYTHONPATH=$PYTHONPATH:<directory of your module>``.
+Make sure that your module is in the Python module search path by setting the environment variable ``PYTHONPATH=$PYTHONPATH:<directory of your module>``.